 Non-coding RNA Structure-Function

-The family of lncRNAs we study are encoded in the 5′ and 3′ untranslated regions (UTRs) of viral genomic RNAs.
+The family of ncRNAs we study are encoded in the 5′ and 3′ untranslated regions (UTRs) of viral genomic RNAs.
 These UTRs are capable of recruiting 80S ribosomes independent of the methylated guanosine cap structure found on the 5′ end of eukaryotic mRNAs, and often function in the absence of canonical translation initiation protein factors.
 Each virus has adapted to functionally replace the 5′ cap and host proteins factors via unique RNA structure-driven methods.
 By studying the structure-based mechanism of translation initiation, we aim to learn about fundamental mechanisms of eukaryotic translation initiation and the roles of lncRNAs in biology.

 Translational Regulation in Developing Neurons

 Protein synthesis is an indispensable yet energetically costly process within the cell.
 Considering this, translation is tightly coordinated with the condition of the cell.
 Both intra- and extracellular signals dictate when translation occurs as well as which proteins are produced based on current cellular needs.
 During cellular development, protein synthesis is spatiotemporally regulated to ensure proper tissue architecture formation.
-Yet, the ways in which translation machinery is regulated during cell development is not well defined.
-We are particularly interested in the mechanism of localized protein synthesis control during neuronal development.

 Neurons are highly polarized cells that develop directionally in response to environmental chemotropic factors.
 Part of this response involves tethering and releasing translation machinery at axonal growth cones pending the chemotropic signal received.
 By studying the structure and biochemical makeup of these translation complexes, we aim to shed light on how protein machinery can be manipulated during cell and tissue development.